INTERNATIONAL CHORAL CONTEST OF TOLOSA

 Over the decades, the competition has become one of the most important choral events in the world. and to date, almost 1.200 different choirs from all over the world have come to Tolosa to make their music.

-In 2018 the Tolosa Choral Contest will celebrate its 50th anniversary.
+In 2019 the Tolosa Choral Contest will celebrate its 51th edition.
 Yes, suddenly we became one of the oldest choir competitions in Europe!

 20 women / 20 men